-At this moment, we know for all our strains of mice that male mice develop NASH and fibrosis when put on the high fat or high fat and cholesterol diet.
-Male mice are more susceptible to become obese in response to high caloric diets and accumulate fat in the abdominal cavity (essentially as it is also the case in humans with metabolic disease).
-For ApoE3Leiden.CETP and LDLR-/-.Leiden mice we are currently evaluating whether the female mice also develop NASH and fibrosis (in vivo studies ongoing).
-Depending on the outcome, female mice might be used as well.
+At this moment, we know for all our strains of mice that male mice are to be preferred for NASH and fibrosis studies, since male mice are more susceptible to become obese in response to high caloric diets and accumulate fat in the abdominal cavity (essentially as it is also the case in humans with metabolic disease) and therefore are providing greater windows for measuring disease endpoints and also surrogate endpoints and blood risk factors (Jacobs et al., Nutrients, 2019, PMID: 31405127).

 Nephropathy studies: ob/ob, db/db, KKA^y mice are all obese and insulin resistant/diabetic mice and will be used for nephropathy studies.
+MS-NASH mouse, a polygenic mouse model that develops obesity and metabolic syndrome in presence of an intact leptin pathway, might be used as well.